Press: Runberg ranked 2nd on PSBJ’s Most Equitable Workplaces in WA State

-Runberg was also interviewed in the article How Washington’s Most Equitable Workplaces have responded to 2020’s challenges, in which he responded:
+Runberg was also quoted in the article How Washington’s Most Equitable Workplaces have responded to 2020’s challenges, in which he responded:

 “This year we have made a concerted effort to go the extra mile to help our staff use their voice and contributions to affect positive change,” said Runberg.
 “We encourage all staff to get involved in the community, supporting volunteer efforts with time off provided by the firm.
 In 2020, that included up to eight hours of office time per employee to volunteer for election efforts, and many of our staff participated in BLM marches by utilizing flexible work hours afforded by the firm.”

 In addition, Runberg Architecture Group was mentioned by Sara Sanford, executive director of Gender Equity Now and architect of the GEN survey certification, in her PSBJ Op-Ed published Nov.
 27, 2020: “Equity should be an imperative for employers, and it can’t wait.”